Toward regular black holes in sixth-derivative gravity: Solutions with and with

-Also, solutions such that $g_{tt} g_{rr} = -1$ --- \textit{i.e.}, defined by a single metric function $A(r)=1/B(r)$ --- can be shown to have no free parameters, with all the coefficients in~\eqref{Sol00Geral} being determined by the constants in the action.
-Simply put, we have verified that the constraints between the free parameters in~\eqref{Sol00Geral} are such that $a_i=0$ for $i=3,\ldots,10$, but it might happen that $a_2$ is a nonzero constant.
-Although the assumption $A(r)=1/B(r)$ is often employed in the construction of phenomenological models of regular black holes, our result implies that it might be too restrictive in gravity models with more than four derivatives.
+Also, solutions such that $g_{tt} g_{rr} = -1$ --- i.e., defined by a single metric function, $A(r)=1/B(r)$ --- can be shown to have no free parameters, with all the coefficients in~\eqref{Sol00Geral} being determined by the constants in the action.
+Simply put, under these conditions the constraints between the free parameters in~\eqref{Sol00Geral} are such that $b_i=0$ for $i=3,4,\ldots$, but it might happen that $b_2$ is a nonzero fixed constant.
+Although the assumption $A(r)=1/B(r)$ is often employed in the construction of phenomenological models of regular black holes, our result implies that it might be too restrictive in gravity models with more than four derivatives, in line with statements in~\cite{Bueno:2017sui,Daas:2024pxs}.
 Indeed, the lack of free parameters makes it difficult to associate solutions of this type with matter sources.
-This observation might serve as a motivation for further studies of regular effective geometries with $g_{tt} g_{rr} \neq -1$ (see, \textit{e.g.},~\cite{NosLW,dePaulaNetto:2023vtg}).
+This observation might serve as a motivation for further studies of regular geometries with $g_{tt} g_{rr} \neq -1$ (see, e.g.,~\cite{NosLW,dePaulaNetto:2023vtg}).